-Depressive symptoms and intimate partner violence in the 12 months after childbirthDecember 7th, 2011 in Health /
+Depressive symptoms and intimate partner violence in the 12 months after childbirthDecember 7, 2011 in Medicine & Health / Health

 Forty percent of women who report depressive symptoms following birth also reported intimate partner violence finds a new study published today (7 December) in BJOG: An International Journal of Obstetrics and Gynaecology.